Volodymyr-M/docs/_tabs/getting-started.md

 To configure this, use the navigation menu to go to **Resources** view.

-Double click on the resource so see **Resource Properties**.
+Double-click on the resource so see **Resource Properties**.
 Go to **Calendar** tab and click **Add exception** button.
 Choose one of the days during the course of your project, leave the list of working times empty and save.

 Using the navigation menu go back to **Tasks** and see how your schedule has changed and the task following the resource's task has also shifted due to its dependency on it.

-> Similarly you can configure not only vacations, but also other changes to a person's schedule.
+> Similarly, you can configure not only vacations, but also other changes to a person's schedule.
 For example, by adding working time to the Exception you can tell Ingantt that on that particular day the resource works only during specific hours.
 {: .prompt-info }

 ## Setting holidays

 Let's say that there's a holiday during the course of your project, a day during which no work is done.

 While vacations are configured through each resource's calendar, days affecting everyone are configured in the project's calendar.
-The default project's calendar is called **Standard** and it already contains information that no work is done on weekends.
+The default project's calendar is called **Standard**, and it already contains information that no work is done on weekends.

 To configure holidays, use navigation menu to go to **Calendars** view.
-Double click on **Standard** so see **Calendar Properties**.
+Double-click on **Standard** so see **Calendar Properties**.
 Click **Add exception** button.
 Choose one of the days during the course of your project, leave the list of working times empty and save.

 Using the navigation menu go back to **Tasks** view and see how your project has changed and the tasks are shifted.
 In the Gantt chart your holiday is shown similarly to weekends.